MaQuake/VV-ISTIC-TP3/exercises/test-date-class.md

 - Input Type: Int
 - Valid Input: Int based on day/month/year
+- Invalid Input:
-- Invalid Input: Int under or equals 0 for some value / number over 31
+  - Int under or equals 0 for day and month
+  - number over 31 for day
+  - number over 12 for month
+  - number under 0 form year

 ### Question 2
 I tried to write testCase to cover all the code of the Date function.